geoplabs/wh-ephemeris/DEPLOYMENT_README.md

 - You want zero maintenance

 **Choose AWS Minimal if**:
-- You have budget constraints
+- You have strict budget constraints (<$10/month)
-- You need persistent storage
+- You need persistent storage without managed services
 - You're comfortable with basic server management

+**Choose AWS Fargate Budget if**:
+- You need managed container hosting with HTTPS on `whathoroscope.com`
+- You want managed PostgreSQL and optional Redis without exceeding $50/month
+- You prefer infrastructure-as-code (Terraform) for reproducible deployments
 - You have predictable, low traffic

 **Choose AWS Production if**: